ancandi/YouTube-Mobile-URL-Shield-AB-3.0/README.md

 - An **`"Unmute" zone`** is also added after reloads to make YouTube browsing accessibility-friendly.
 Additionally, it prevents data consumption by not allowing normally downloaded elements, making this data-seamless.

-Current Patch Notes `[v3.0.6]`:
+Current Patch Notes `[v3.0.8]`:
-- Neutralizes monetization-slot renderers and media streams before they can consume mobile data.
+- ⚠️ Ambient Mode Fix: Strict implementation of the GUI culling, eliminating the "Ghosting" flicker and black-box artifacts on /watch URLs during Landscape playback.
-- rAF Sync Engine: Leverages requestAnimationFrame for stutter-free UI and zero CPU overhead when possible.
+- ⚠️ Navigation State Reset: Resolved the "Hide" GUI persistence issue; the UI now correctly resets and stays in /results URLs when navigating back from Search Results.
-- Touch Zone Accessibility: Touch zones meant for instant, reliable audio restoration.
+- ⚠️ DOM Lifecycle Optimization: Integrated a parentNode validation check to prevent redundant element appending, significantly reducing CPU overhead and layout thrashing.

 <br>

 ## 💎 How is this free?